Keerthanana212223060122/Automatic-Motion-Activated-Security-using-PIR-Sensor/README.md

 5. Breadboard – 1 No
 6. Jumper wires – As required
 7. USB Cable – 1 No (for uploading code and powering Arduino)
-8. Computer with Tinkercad or Arduino IDE installed
+8. Computer with Tinkercad or Arduino IDE installed.

 ## Theory:
   Passive Infrared (PIR) sensors are electronic devices that detect motion by sensing infrared radiation emitted by objects.
 Every object with a temperature above absolute zero emits infrared radiation.
 The PIR sensor detects this radiation and can sense motion when a warm object, such as a human body, passes within its detection range.
 The sensor contains a pair of pyroelectric sensors housed under a Fresnel lens, which focuses the infrared signals onto the sensor surface.
 When the infrared levels change rapidly between the two pyroelectric sensors—such as when a person walks by—the sensor outputs a HIGH signal indicating motion detection.